 |Age 5 or below|

-Please check the links above to ensure these requirements still apply, or have not changed, when planning your trip.
+Please check with the formal government websites to ensure these requirements still apply, or have not changed, when planning your trip.

-We also recommend checking entry requirements for any VTL destination country not listed above, because rules can change at short notice.
+We also recommend checking entry requirements for any VTL destination country, because rules can change at short notice.

 Short-term visitors travelling to Singapore on a VTL flight must purchase travel insurance, with a minimum coverage of S$30,000 for COVID-19 related medical treatments and hospitalisation costs, prior to travel to Singapore.